Mount Royal, Quebec: Geography

 The former Mont-Royal station served many commuters to Downtown Montreal.
-Work is now underway to convert it to an REM station.
+In 2025, it became an REM station named Ville-de-Mont-Royal.

 Two main thoroughfares, Laird Boulevard and Graham Boulevard, cut across the borough diagonally and meet at Connaught Park, a green space located in the centre.
-Mount Royal Train Station, a commuter train station on the Exo Deux-Montagnes line is located to the east of this park.
-This line is now undergoing construction to upgrade it for the new REM network.
+Ville-de-Mont-Royal station, a light metro station on the Réseau express métropolitain (REM) network, is located to the east of this park.
 Trains going through the Mount Royal Tunnel link the station to downtown Montreal in eight minutes.
 Both boulevards end at Jean Talon Street and close to the highway.
+TMR is home to the REM's Ville-de-Mont-Royal and Canora stations.

 TMR is surrounded on three sides by a highway, a fence and a rail line.

 The highway is Metropolitan Boulevard, a major constituent of Autoroute 40.
 It was built as an elevated highway throughout, except when it passes through TMR (between Sainte Croix Avenue and L'Acadie Boulevard), since the Town council requested that it be built on the ground, in order to separate the town from the industrial area to the north.

 A fence runs along the eastern border with Park Extension at L'Acadie Boulevard, a six lane thoroughfare.
-The stated purpose of the fence is to prevent children and house pets from running into the busy thoroughfare but some have contended that it was built to keep residents of the working-class Park Extension neighbourhood out of the town.
+The stated purpose of the fence is to prevent children and house pets from running into the busy thoroughfare, and to prevent vandalism, but some have contended that it was built to keep residents of the working-class Park Extension neighbourhood out of the town.
+The City has been accused of purposefully locking the fence, once referred to as "Montreal's Berlin Wall" or "apartheid fending" reckons Geist, a magazine, during Halloween nights.

 The rail line is the last portion of Canadian Pacific's Adirondack subdivision.
 It originally ran through the northern part of the district of Côte-des-Neiges.
 However, when the town became part of Montreal on Jan 1, 2002, the part of Côte-des-Neiges north of rail line was incorporated into the Mount Royal borough.
 When the town demerged on Jan 1, 2006 this part, known as Glenmount, reverted to Côte-des-Neiges.

 Demographics

-According to the Office québécois de la langue française, Mont-Royal has been officially recognized as a bilingual municipality since 2005-11-02.
+According to the Office québécois de la langue française, Mont-Royal has been officially recognized as a bilingual municipality since 2005.

 In the 2021 Census of Population conducted by Statistics Canada, Mont-Royal had a population of 20953 living in 7732 of its 8192 total private dwellings, a change of from its 2016 population of 20276.
 With a land area of 7.55 km2, it had a population density of in 2021.